mikihau/reading-notes/cheatsheet-css.md

 | compound           | without space, e.g. `a.my-class` | increases specificity -- all `<a>` elements that's also `my-class` (similar to AND)                                      |

 # The Cascade, Inheritance, and Specificity
+- The cascade: it specifies which css rules win -- usually css file that appears in the last wins, unless there's inline styles.
 - A trick for providing fallbacks for browsers is to declare the same property twice, e.g.
 ```css
 .my-element {